Step-by-Step Guide to Setting Up Email Accounts in cPanel

 [email protected], type “info” in the username field.

 - Set a strong password for the email account.
-You can either create one manually or use the Generate button to create a secure password.
+You can either create one manually or use the password generator provided by cPanel.

-After creating the email account, you can access it in two ways:
+Once your email account is created, you can access it in several ways:

 Option 1: Use Webmail

-- Go back to the Email Accounts section in cPanel.
+- Go back to the Email Accounts page in cPanel.

 - Locate the email account you just created and click Check Email.

-- You’ll be redirected to the webmail interface, where you can choose an email client (e.g., Roundcube or Horde) to manage your emails.
+- You’ll be redirected to the webmail interface, where you can choose from email clients like Roundcube or Horde to manage your inbox.

 Option 2: Configure an Email Client

-If you prefer to use an email client like Outlook, Thunderbird, or Gmail, you’ll need the following details:
+If you prefer to use an email client like Outlook, Thunderbird, or Gmail, you’ll need to configure it with the following details:

 mail.yourdomain.com